Meet our Team

 Front Desk Reception

-Kathy opted to trade in not one, but TWO corporate dream jobs to follow her real passion: a life well-lived in the Methow Valley.
+Kathy opted to trade in two previous careers to follow her real passion: a life well-lived in the Methow Valley.
 After receiving her BA in Architecture and Urban Planning from Washington University in St. Louis, Kathy went on to practice architecture first in her home state of New Mexico and then in Seattle.
 She later decided to open up a catering business, which she ran successfully for 21 years in the Seattle area.
-Now a full time Valley resident, Kathy works as a freelance editor and manages to find time to help us out at the Front Desk.
+Now a full time Valley resident, Kathy works as a freelance editor in addition to helping us out at the front desk.
 An avid outdoors enthusiast, Kathy enjoys horseback riding, hiking, cross country skiing and rafting.
-She also loves spending time in her orchard, preparing and sharing meals with family and friends, and the occasional ping pong game with her husband, Steve.
-Kathy has instilled her passion for an active lifestyle in her four children, too.
-Two of her sons are Personal Trainers, one is in school training to become a Physical Therapist, and her daughter is a Yoga instructor.
-Lucky for us, we’re pretty sure Kathy is in the Methow for the long run!
+She also loves spending time in her orchard, preparing and sharing meals with family and friends, and the occasional ping pong game.